Te Mana Hauora O Te Tairawhiti

 The NEtP programme provides newly registered nurses with the opportunity to advance their professional practice, knowledge and skills within their area of practice.

-We are committed to growing our own future workforce locally, therefore consideration is given to both local people and Māori within the screening and interview process.
+We are committed to growing our own future workforce locally, therefore consideration is given to both local people and Māori in the screening and interview process.

 PLEASE NOTE: We do not offer Nurse Entry to Speciality Practice (NESP)

 Upon successful completion of the NEtP programme, registered nurses will be recognised as competent practitioners on the Professional Development Recognition Programme (PDRP)

 Graduate Registered Nurses are employed on the NETP Programme on a fixed term contract for 10 months.
 During the recruitment process, applicants will be asked to indicate in which area they would like to work.
 Clinical placements are planned to take into consideration your preferences and service requirements.
 In the Advanced Choice of Employment (ACE) application process, there is an opportunity to identify three areas of clinical preference.

 One intake per year, commencing in mid-February.
 Approximately 12 placements.

 Positions offered vary from year-to-year.
 Applicants can discuss potential placements with the NEtP Coordinator or during the interview process.